 - Commercial raw.
 Pre-made raw food sold frozen, freeze-dried, or dehydrated, formulated to meet AAFCO nutritional standards.

 This guide focuses on the commercial side.
 DIY raw feeding requires precise nutritional balancing that goes well beyond tossing chicken quarters into a bowl.
-Getting the calcium-to-phosphorus ratio wrong — and raw meat on its own almost always gets it wrong — creates real problems over time, particularly for large breeds.
+Getting the calcium-to-phosphorus ratio wrong (and raw meat on its own almost always gets it wrong) creates real problems over time, particularly for large breeds.
 Commercial raw products at least address that baseline formulation issue.

-The Case Proponents Make
+The Case Proponents Make for Raw

 Owners who feed raw commonly report: